 1. Exploration and the need to discover is innate.

 From the beginning of mankind up until today, humans have always been curious about the world around them.
-People from the Stone, Bronze and Iron Ages travelled miles by foot to discover new land; Christopher Columbus sailed high seas to discover new territories; and Neil Armstrong rocketed into the sky to step foot on the moon.
+People from the Stone, Bronze and Iron Ages travelled miles by foot to discover new land and Neil Armstrong rocketed into the sky to step foot on the moon.

 NASA states that “Curiosity and exploration are vital to the human spirit.”
 Encourage children to be more curious about Earth and space in an exciting ICT class during which they can explore the NASA Kids Club website page.
 Whilst collecting facts from the site, ask children to think of further questions they have about space as well as the world around them.
 Encourage them to be curious by prompting questions such as: Why is the sky blue?
 How hot is a star?
 Why do oranges grow in Florida, not in England?
 How long would it take to walk to Australia?